zirroneous/lunetta-building-blocks/README.md

 010 : ms20esque single supply sallen-key hp/lp vcf.

-this is jacked from a schematic by tim escobedo. the potentiometers and dpdt, if pcb-mounted, should be rear-mounted.
+this is jacked from a schematic by tim escobedo. the footprints for panel components should be rear-mounted. (i think.)
-(i may actually have several footprints all ass-backward. needs troubleshooting. tread patiently.)

 <3, molg.